jboss-switchyard/quickstarts/demos/policy-security-basic/Readme.md

     mvn exec:java

-, you will be hitting the http (non-SSL) URL, and see this in your log:
+You will be hitting the http (non-SSL) URL, and see this in your log:

     Caused by: org.switchyard.exception.SwitchYardException: Required policies have not been provided: authorization clientAuthentication confidentiality